Sun-zhenghao-BU/Deep-Learning-Project--EC523/README.md

 ```

 ### Running VGG-16 network
-Congratulations, When you are here, you are alreay to run this code. choose the StyleTransfer-VGG16.py file, and then select your content image and style image.
+Congratulations, When you are here, you are ready to run this code. choose the StyleTransfer-VGG16.py file, and then select your content image and style image.

 We have added sereval test images in the project folder.
-If you want to use your owen images, please remember replace the original imgae path with yours.
+If you want to use your owen images, please remember replace the original image ```PATH``` with yours.

 ```
 content_img = imgLoad("TestPicture/image13.jpg")